mfaustin/ProjectTwo558/data_channel_is_tech.md

 reduceVarsData<-fullData %>% select(-url,-timedelta)
 #Are there other vars we do not need to use??

-#test code to be removed later
+#test code for pre automation
 #params$channel<-"data_channel_is_bus"

 #filter by the current params channel